WalletScrutiny/WalletScrutinyCom/_android/app.vipsats.satoshi.md

 ---

+**Update 2023-12-16:**

+This app is no longer available in Google Play Store.

 **Update 2023-12-02:**

-This app was recently retired in favor of {% include walletLink.html wallet='android/app.vipsats.vipsats %}.
+This app was recently retired in favor of {% include walletLink.html wallet='android/app.vipsats.vipsats' verdict='true' %}.
 After two months we still get the same error 'No Connection' as described below.
 This product is not working.

 ## Notes on similar apps